SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

 and automates this.

 !!! quote
-    *Continuous Integration doesn’t get rid of bugs, but it does make them dramatically easier to find and remove.* <br>
+    *Continuous Integration doesn’t get rid of bugs, but it does make them dramatically easier to find and remove.*
+    <br> <br>
     Martin Fowler, Chief Scientist, ThoughtWorks

 <figure markdown>